-It is usual practice for long term planning analysis (undertaken more than a year ahead of the gas day) to carry out steady state network analysis as this gives a good approximation of the likely network conditions, is quicker than transient analysis and is as appropriate once forecasting uncertainties are accounted for by the flow margin.
-Steady state analysis assumes that flows are not profiled across the gas day, and so can be used to identify the transmission capability of the system.
+Long-term planning analysis (undertaken more than a year ahead of the gas day) can be carried out using steady state network analysis when looking at broader trends and behaviours as this gives a reasonable approximation of the likely network conditions.
+It is quicker than transient analysis and can be appropriate once forecasting uncertainties increase.
+Steady state analysis assumes that flows are not profiled across the gas day, and so can be used as a tool to help identify the capability of the transmission system.

-A steady state network with linepack maximised may be used to represent the start of day condition (0600) and a network with linepack minimised may be used to represent the minimum stock condition (2200).
+A steady state network with linepack maximised can be used to represent the near start of day condition (06:00) and a network with linepack minimised can be used to represent the minimum stock condition (22:00).

-Where reinforcement projects have been identified using steady state, transient modelling may be considered in order to further investigate and refine the potential solutions.
+Where projects or constraints have been identified using steady state, transient modelling is conducted to investigate and refine potential solutions.

-6.4 Transient Analysis
+Transient analysis

 Transient analysis models the changes that may be seen within a gas day.
-Flow profiles for supplies and demands can be entered, along with changes in operating set points for compressors and regulators to understand variations in pressure, flow and linepack across the system across the day.
+Flow profiles for supplies and demands are entered, along with changes in operating set points for compressors and regulators, to understand variations in pressure, flow and linepack across the system through the day.

-Transient networks used for network capability analysis and investment planning analysis will be analysed and solved to ensure that minimum pressures at 0600 and 2200 are not breached, and the total NTS linepack levels are maintained to ensure linepack balance across the day.
+Transient networks used for network capability analysis and investment planning analysis are analysed and solved to ensure that minimum pressures at 06:00 and 22:00 are not breached, and the total NTS linepack levels are maintained to ensure linepack balance across the day.

-6.5 Within-Day Flow Variations
+Within-day flow variations

-Historically, diurnal storage capability i.e. the ability to meet demands with a daily profile, had been provided predominantly by the Local Distribution Zones (“LDZs”) i.e. the regional transmission systems and connected low pressure distribution networks, with some support from the NTS.
+Historically, diurnal storage capability, or the ability to meet demands with a daily profile, had been provided predominantly by the Local Distribution Zones (LDZs) i.e. the regional transmission systems and connected low pressure distribution networks, with some support from the NTS.

-The advent of DN sales created a requirement to formalise the agreement of NTS diurnal storage support and agreed offtake pressures for the DNs.
-An NTS Exit (Flexibility) Capacity

-product was defined which allows the DNs to profile their offtake flows and hence gain access to diurnal storage support, which is accessed through the Offtake Capacity Statement (“OCS”) process.
+The Distribution Networks (DN) sell-off created a requirement to formalise the agreement of NTS diurnal storage support and agreed offtake pressures for the DNs.
+An NTS exit (flexibility) capacity product was defined which allows the DNs to profile their offtake flows and hence gain access to diurnal storage support, which is accessed through the Offtake Capacity Statement (OCS) process.

 As the use of the NTS has evolved, the usage of this diurnal storage capability has increased, not only from DN requirements, but through gas fired power generation responding to the changing electricity market conditions.
-On the supply side, there is increased profiling behaviour as the supply make-up moves increasingly to larger and more commercially responsive interconnector, LNG and storage sites.
+On the supply side, there is increased profiling behaviour as the supply make-up moves increasingly to larger and more commercially responsive interconnector, Liquefied Natural Gas (LNG) and storage sites.

 The ability of the NTS to provide diurnal support is largely as a by-product of the DNs varying pressure requirements.
 The DNs require their highest pressures close to the start of the gas day (typically 06:00) when their linepack and hence pressures are highest but require lower pressures towards the end of the gas day when their linepack levels and hence pressures are at their lowest (typically 22:00).

-6.6 Planning for Within-Day Flow Variations
+Planning for within-day flow variations

-Within-day flow variations are factored into the planning of the NTS through two distinct approaches depending on whether they are foreseeable or unforeseeable variations.
-Foreseeable within-day flow variations such as DN offtake profiles to meet the DN demand profile, gas fired power generation profiles to meet the electricity demand profile or supply behaviour, whether this is flat or profiled can be modelled explicitly as network models can be built and analysed based on historic or forecast offtake and supply profiles.
+Within-day flow variations are factored into the planning of the NTS through two distinct approaches, foreseeable and unforeseeable.
+Foreseeable within-day flow variations include:

+DN offtake profiles to meet the DN demand profile

+gas fired power generation profiles to meet the electricity demand profile

+supply behaviour, flat or profiled.

+These can be modelled explicitly as network models can be built and analysed based on historic or forecast offtake and supply profiles.
 The underlying assumption is that these can be either forecast (or otherwise accounted for) and will be factored into supply levels and balancing actions.